 - It is volatile.
 On average, Bitcoin has a 20% or greater drop every couple of months, even during bull markets.

-- Tend to only see 50% or greater declines during bear markets, not bull markets.
+- We tend to only see 50% or greater declines during bear markets, not bull markets.
 There is the occasional exception where the price dropped 49% and then continued the uptrend, but usually 50% declines are a major indication of issues with an uptrend.

 - Buy and hold is not the only option.
 Understanding the dynamics of how the price typically moves gives a fuzzy road map of how far the price tends to move before pulling back.